UNITED STATES

 Improves overall value of Marriott Rewards

-system by providing highly-desirable
+by providing highly-desirable

 redemption locations